The George H. Heilmeier Faculty Award for Excellence in Research

 Eduardo D. Glandt President’s Distinguished Professor

-Vivek Shenoy is the Eduardo D. Glandt President’s Distinguished Professor of Materials Science and Engineering in the School of Engineering and Applied Science at the University of Pennsylvania.
+Dan Roth is the Eduardo D. Glandt President’s Distinguished Professor of Computer and Information Science in the School of Engineering and Applied Science at the University of Pennsylvania.

 2017-18: Jason A. Burdick – For “pioneering developments in polymers for applications in stem cell biology and regenerative medicine.”